SHAfoin/shafoin-typst-template/report-template.typ

   )

   /* -------------------------------------------
-  *  Sommaire
+  *  Table of contents
   *  ------------------------------------------- */

   pagebreak()

-  // Margin du contenu du sommaire set page(
+  // Margin for the content of the table of contents set page(
     margin: (
       top: 6.14cm,